telerik/ajax-docs/controls/editor/functionality/dialogs/examples/upload-files-to-a-shared-drive.md

 Upload images and other files to a shared drive.

 **Scenario 1**: You will be able to upload any images located in a **virtual folder,** which is a subfolder of the web application, hosting the editor.
 This means that you need to create a virtual directory that is a subdirectory of the web application folder, which will point to the physical folder located on the other PC.
-You also have to set the needed ASPNET/NETWORK SERVICE permissions to this virtual directory.Here is an example which assumes that we have a domain environment and both computers are members of the same domain.
+You also have to set the needed ASPNET/NETWORK SERVICE permissions to this virtual directory.
+Here is an example which assumes that we have a domain environment and both computers are members of the same domain.
 The machine hosting the editor application must have IIS 6.0 installed.

 >note This scenario does not work with IIS 5.1.